LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/README.md

 ## Installation

 **Requirements**

 The installation can be done directly over the host operating system (OS) or inside a virtual machine (VM).
 System requirements:
 * CPU type: x86-64 (specific model and number of cores only affect performance)
 * RAM: 4 GB
 * Disk space: 40 GB
 * Ubuntu 18.04 LTS

+**Steps**

+Install Ansible:

+Install git:

+Clone this repository:

+Run the Ansible playbook:

+Check if the containers are running:

 ## Tests

+In order to make the tests, create two (command-line) terminals, one for the eNB and the other for the UE.

+Access the eNB container:

+List the network interfaces and verify that there is only two:

+Access the UE container:

+List the network interfaces and verify that there is only two:

+From the eNB container, start the eNB software:

+Wait some seconds to make sure that the eNB is ready:

+Start the UE software:

+Wait some seconds to make sure that the UE has connected to the eNB:

+From the UE container, list the network interfaces and verify the new ones:

+From the eNB container, list the network interfaces and verify the new ones:

+From the UE container, verify if the eNB is reachable:

 ## Additional comments